 What is Cerebral Palsy?

 Cerebral Palsy is a neurological disorder caused by traumatic brain injury or malformation of the brain that occurs during early childhood brain development and affects the area of the brain that controls movements and balance.
-It may occur before, during or immediately after birth.
+It may occur before, during, or immediately after birth.
 This condition is both permanent and incurable.

-Effects of Cerebral Palsy
+What are the Effects of Cerebral Palsy?

 Everyone is affected differently by Cerebral Palsy.
 There are many common symptoms, however, the degree to which each affects a person will vary from one individual to the next.
 The commons symptoms include: